dadayadav/Concept-Map/README.md

 # Concept-Map
-Make a Knowledge Graph using NLP and python visualizing library networkx
+Make a Knowledge Graph using NLP and python visualizing library networkx.

+Results of Concept Map